TiagoDuaarte/metastability-fingerprinting-naturalistic/README.md

 Shorter files will be forced to work in smaller windows.
 The Whole Brain and Network codes are basically the same, with the only difference is the initial and final rois.
 For whole brain, it use all ROIs from the file.
 For networks, have to be manually setted for each network.
-I intent to automatized this network part in the future so it will became way easier this part)
+I intent to automatized this network part in the future so it will became way easier this part

+UPDATES 04/17/25: Now it's improved, you only have to choose the movie/file number, how many windows do you want to run, and choose which networks do you want, the code should do all the rest.

 - Connectome_Fingerprinting_Iself_Iothers_Whole_Brain.R
 - Connectome_Fingerprinting_Iself_Iothers_Networks.R